-To celebrate this seasonal gem, we at The Awesome Mitten present to you five controversial events and people in Michigan history that deserve their own ControversiALE toasted in their honor.
+To celebrate this seasonal gem, we at Awesome Mitten present to you five controversial Michigan history moments, events, and people that deserve their own ControversiALE toasted in their honor.

 Also known as the “Michigan-Ohio War,” this bloodless boundary disagreement took place in 1835 and 1836.
 It all started with the lack of understanding about the geography at the border and escalated to become the one thing standing in the way of Michigan becoming a state.